Flashback to 2009…

 For those who haven’t had the privilege, the signing of the mortgage’s documents takes forever, and so does the 30-year “payoff.”

 At this point, we are six years into the mortgage with $90,000 worth of payments (including escrow) and about $30,000 worth of “improvements.”
-(These so-called improvements will be discussed in an upcoming post.)
+(Our so-called home improvements were nothing but a nightmare.)
 Where does that leave us?

 A reduction of the mortgage’s principle by only $30,000.
 That’s right.

 $90,000 in but only $30,000 actually “paid off.”